gernotfeichter/adb-wifi-connect.d/README.md

 # adb wifi connect daemon

 ## short description
-Easy and convenient way to auto-connect to your android phone with adb over WIFI.
+Easy and convenient way to auto-connect to your android phone with adb over WIFI in a daemon like way.

 ## System requirements
 I tested this only on linux, but it should work macos too and maybe even on windows if you manage to install nmap and run bash scripts there.